 Woodpecker does not allow the curly brackets anywhere in the content of the message outside of customization fields, and that means not in the HTML code too.
 Unfortunately, curly brackets are used in some formatting styles, like CSS, and sometimes they end up being copied to Woodpecker along with the content copied from another source.

 If you are getting information like in the picture above, please check if there are no curly brackets in the body of your message somewhere.
 If there is none and you are still getting this error, it means that there are probably some brackets in the HTML code.

 Here is the simple solution:

 1. Copy the text of your message and paste it to notepad or a similar plain text editor.

-If you are using TextEdit on Mac you need to switch it to plain text mode first (in ‘Format’ menu).
+If you are using TextEdit on Mac you need to switch it to plain text mode first (in the ‘Format’ menu).
 You can also use an online tool, called StripHTML.
 Just copy the text into the box and hit “Strip HTML”.

 2. Copy and paste the text again from notepad to Woodpecker instead of the original text.